 Meal planning and food prep photos are popping up all over social media lately (don’t miss mine on Facebook or Instagram!), and people are constantly asking me why I feel so strongly about meal planning and food prep.
 The benefits of meal planning are huge, and in today’s post, I’ll share my top 4.
-And if you’re ready to learn how to do meal planning and food prep yourself, join my FREE webinar this Thursday at 5:30pm CT.
-Register here!
-(Please register even if you can’t make it … I’ll email the recording 24 hours after the live event!)
+And if you’re ready to learn how to do meal planning and food prep yourself, a Meal Planning Mastery webinar with my best tips and tricks is available here.

 - Meal Planning saves time.
 The average person saves about 5 hours per week when they dedicate just 60-90 minutes to meal planning and food prep.
 Don’t believe it?
 Just think about all the time wasted thinking about what to make, driving to pick up something “quick,” cleaning the same tools over and over again (imagine just getting out the cutting board once per week!), and making second and third trips to the grocery store for forgotten items.
 All of that can be eliminated!

 - Meal Planning makes healthy eating easier.
 The average restaurant meal has at least 50% more calories, unhealthy fat, sugar, and sodium than an equivalent home-cooked meal.
 Even if you crave a pizza or a burger and fries once in a while, you’d be far better off preparing those treats at home.
 The difference adds up to almost 23 pounds per year for someone who eats at restaurants 5 meals per week (and that includes the “grab-and-go” lunches)!

 - Meal Planning saves money.
 The average American family thows away 25% of their groceries, resuling in approximately $2300 per year.
 Knowing exactly what you need, and sticking to your list, can prevent that!